-- i) TGP must perform an "on and off" current CIS at a maximum 5-foot spacing along the entire length of the special permit segment.13 - ii) TGP must evaluate the special permit segment in accordance with 49 CFR 192.463. - iii) For inadequate CP level determination described in Condition 3(c)(ii), TGP must conduct a CIS in both directions from the test station with an inadequate CP reading with the CIS ending at the adjacent test stations. - b) Survey Intervals: TGP must perform the CIS within the following timeframes: - i) Initial assessment must be completed for each newly incorporated and extended special permit segment within 12 months after the grant of the special permit.
-For a special permit segment renewal, the CIS may be conducted at the next reassessment interval.14 - ii) Reassessments must be conducted every five (5) years not to exceed 66 months.
+- ii) TGP must evaluate the special permit segment in accordance with 49 CFR 192.463. - iii) For inadequate CP level determination described in Condition 3(c)(ii), TGP must conduct a CIS in both directions from the test station with an inadequate CP reading with the CIS ending at the adjacent test stations. - b) Survey Intervals: TGP must perform the CIS within the following timeframes: - i) Initial assessment must be completed for the newly incorporated and extended special permit segment within 12 months after the grant of the special permit.
+For a special permit segment renewal, the CIS may be conducted at the next reassessment interval.13 - ii) Reassessments must be conducted every five (5) years not to exceed 66 months.
 CIS assessments within the reassessment interval are not required to be performed in the same year as ILI reassessments.